Danthewaann/ConcertHallSystem/README.md

     4. Enjoy!

 This was a university assignment that I did, and since then I have been playing around with since late November 2016, I will probably still make some changes, so that's why it's here.

+# Possible upcoming changes:

+    1. Completely revamp GUI by decomposing MainGUI class into smaller classes for each UI component
+    2. Switch over from Swing to JavaFX for a more up-to-date UI look and feel
+    3. Create new exception classes, mainly SeatIOException and CustomerIOException